lu6xun/GUIGU-Test/README.md

 # GUIGU-Test
 >This is a test for GUIGU summer training.
->Aid your name at the bottom.
+>Add your name at the bottom.